Kimisagara

-Kimisagara is a sector (umurenge) in the Nyarugenge District of Kigali Province, Rwanda.
+Kimisagara is a sector (umurenge) in the Nyarugenge District of Kigali, Rwanda.
 It is located in the southwest part of the city of Kigali.

 Geography

-Its northern border is shaped by the Nyabugogo River.
+Its northern border is shaped by the Nyabugogo River, a tributary of the Nyabarongo River, and the western border is shaped by an unnamed tributary of Nyabugogo.
+Southwest of the sector is Mount Kigali and the Mount Kigali Forest.
+The elevation is 1484 meters.

 Demographics

-In 2012, Its population was 46,753 inhabitants.
+In 2012, Its population was 46,753 inhabitants, and had a gender ratio of 24,451 males to 22,302 females.

 According to the 2022 census, the sector had a total population of 56,534 inhabitants.
 These are its Gender demographics: